Raku/doc/CONTRIBUTING.md

 category>`.
 To make them visible as a link in the generated html add `#__debug__` to any URL.

+## Viewport size

+If you change the layout please check different screen sizes.
+The #__debug__ anchor will display the viewport size in the bottom left corner.

+## Broken links

+To check for broken links use the #__debug__ anchor.
+Please note that some external links may not get checked depending on your browser settings.

 ## Reporting bugs

 Report issues at https://github.com/perl6/doc/issues.
 You can use the